 The sourdough starter is going well.
 I have shared & the recipient is having great success.
 I bought a new breadpan to bake it in - a Romertopf Pane.
 It is working well.
 It gives a good shaped loaf.

 A couple of weekends ago we picked the last olives from the trees of a colleague & we are in the process of brining them.
-Should be ready in 6-8 weeks.
+Should be ready

 You may know I am not a tamarillo fan but they seemed the right thing to take a NZer returning home in winter.
 Baked with honey & red wine they did have more appeal.
 Use 1-2 tamarillos per person and try a mix of colours.
 To skin the tamarillos, make a small cross in the pointed end, place in a bowl & cover with boiling water.
 Stand for 2-3 minutes & refresh in cold water.
 Heat the oven to 160.
 Cut the tamarillos in quarters & roll back the skin from the point to the stem.
 Lay them in a baking dish.
 Wear an apron & take care not to splash.